SUSE/suse-at-home/install/ImportClusterRancher.md

-## Installing RKE on SLES from Rancher
+# Installing RKE on SLES from Rancher

-### At the end of the Lab you will have:

-- A New RKE instance running on SLES 15 SP2
+At the end of the Lab you will have an RKE instance running on SLES 15 SP2

 ### Prerequisites: